-The committees had not been selected by the Royal Governor but these committees were clearly the local executive authority.
+The committees had not been selected by the Royal Governor and did not look to him for direction.
+These committees were clearly the local executive authority.
 Connor puts it this way:

 They raised money by fines and assessments for the purchase of gunpowder, arms, and all the other implements of war.
 The militia had to be enlisted, organized, equipped and drilled.
 “Usurping some new authority every day, executive, judicial or legislative, as the case might be, their power soon became practically unlimited.
 (Connor pp. 86-87)